starfederation/datastar/site/static/md/guide/getting_started.md

 </div>

 This sets the text content of an element to the value of the signal `$input`.
 The `$` prefix is required to denote a signal.

+Note that data attributes are evaluated in the order they appear in the DOM, so the `data-text` attribute _must_ come after the `data-bind` attribute.
+See the [attribute plugins reference](/reference/attribute_plugins) for more information.

 The value of the `data-text` attribute is a [Datastar expression](/guide/datastar_expressions) that is evaluated, meaning that we can use JavaScript in it.